 "He's just really outgoing," said Joseph Lee, an eighth-grader at Iron Horse.
 "You can always talk to him and (he's) a good guy to hang out with."

-Seventh-grader Rhea Challa also plays guitar and said her friend who was in the hospital has helped her improve her skills.
+Seventh-grader Rhea Challa also plays guitar and said her injured friend has helped her improve her skills this year.

 "It kind of sucks because he was part of the group of guys we hung out with and we loved being around them," Rhea said.
 "He is the best guitarist we have."

-Note: In a previous version of this article, the 13-year-old injuried boy was named.
+Note: In a previous version of this article, the 13-year-old injured boy was named.
 But, at a request from the father, the name has been removed.